It’s illegal to drive without insurance – and an extremely serious offence to do so.

 If your car is declared as off the road with a V890 form – otherwise known as a Statutory Off-Road Notice (SORN) – you do not need to pay insurance premiums on that vehicle.

 You can own a roadworthy car and not pay monthly or yearly premiums.
-However, you need to make sure that you have coverage if you’re using the car on the road.
+However, you need to make sure that you are covered if you’re using the car on the road.

-Temporary insurance policies are the perfect solution for those looking for a cheaper and more convenient, pay-as-you-go option – as you only pay for what you need.
+Temporary insurance policies are the perfect solution for those looking for a more affordable and flexible pay-as-you-go option as you only pay for what you need.

 Frequently Asked Questions (FAQs)